henry-yeh/GLOP/README.md

-# GLOP: Learning Global Partition and Local Construction for Solving Large-scale Routing Problems in Real-time
+# [AAAI 2024] GLOP: Learning Global Partition and Local Construction for Solving Large-scale Routing Problems in Real-time

-**Welcome!** This repository contains the code implementation of paper [*GLOP: Learning Global Partition and Local Construction for Solving Large-scale Routing Problems in Real-time*]().
+**Welcome!** This repository contains the code implementation of paper [*GLOP: Learning Global Partition and Local Construction for Solving Large-scale Routing Problems in Real-time*](/henry-yeh/GLOP/tree/main/assets/GLOP_AAAI24.pdf).
 GLOP is a unified hierarchical framework that efficiently scales toward large-scale routing problems.
 It partitions large routing problems into Travelling Salesman Problems (TSPs) and TSPs into Shortest Hamiltonian Path Problems.
 We hybridize non-autoregressive neural heuristics for coarse-grained problem partitions and autoregressive neural heuristics for fine-grained route constructions.

 ![diagram](./diagram.png)

+---

+## Highlights

+- Hybridizing **non-autoregressive** solvers for problem partitions and **autoregressive** solvers for solution constructions.
+- Competitive performance across large-scale **TSP, ATSP, CVRP, and PCTSP**.
+- State-of-the-art scalability and efficiency: reasonable solutions for **TSP100K**, etc.

+---

 ## Dependencies